23/resumable.js/README.md

 Available configuration options are:

 * `target` The target URL for the multipart POST request.
 This can be a `string` or a `function` that allows you you to construct and return a value, based on supplied `params`.
 (Default: `/`)
 * `testTarget` The target URL for the GET request to the server for each chunk to see if it already exists.
 This can be a `string` or a `function` that allows you you to construct and return a value, based on supplied `params`.
-(Default: `target`)
+(Default: `null`)
 * `chunkSize` The size in bytes of each uploaded chunk of data.
 The last uploaded chunk will be at least this size and up to two the size, see [Issue #51](https://github.com/23/resumable.js/issues/51) for details and reasons.
 (Default: `1*1024*1024`)
 * `forceChunkSize` Force all chunks to be less or equal than chunkSize.
 Otherwise, the last chunk will be greater than or equal to `chunkSize`.
 (Default: `false`)
 * `simultaneousUploads` Number of simultaneous uploads (Default: `3`)